Closing Date - Open

 How to apply

 To apply for this position please visit the RSK Group careers portal and click ‘apply’.
 A personal online account will be set up so you can review the progress of your application.
 If you require any additional information about the role please contact Lisa Hallington, HR Advisor on 01623 848341 or email Lisa.Hallington@adas.co.uk.
-Applications are being reviewed as received and successful candidates invited for interview and must be eligible to work in the UK/European Economic Area.
+Applications are being reviewed as received and successful candidates invited for interview.

 RSK Group is an Equal Opportunities Employer